For detection of Legionella pneumophila

 There is no comparator for the Legiolert test.
 For comparison, use a negative control when interpreting results.

 Potable water samples are incubated at 39°C (± 0.5°C) for 7 days.
 Nonpotable water samples are incubated at 37°C (± 0.5°C) for 7 days.
+Do not remove trays completely from incubator prior to final read.
 Results can be read any time on the 7th day.

 No, false-positive results due to bacteria other than Legionella pneumophila and/or reduced Legionella pneumophila detection can occur at temperatures other than 39°C (± 0.5°C) for potable samples and 37°C (± 0.5°C) for nonpotable samples.

-The Legiolert test requires a humidity level that ensures ≤10% sample volume loss in the Quanti-Tray/Legiolert wells.
+The Legiolert test requires a humidity level that ensures ≤15% sample volume loss in the Quanti-Tray/Legiolert wells.
 Appropriate humidity can typically be achieved by placing a pan of water on the bottom of the incubator so that it covers approximately 80% of the bottom interior surface.
+Alternatively, a non-humidified incubator may be used by incubating Quanti-Tray/Legiolert in a container that traps moisture.

 Yes, if the results are negative.
 If an inoculated Legiolert test sample is inadvertently incubated for more than 7 days, the lack of brown color and turbidity is a valid negative test result.
 However, brown color and/or turbidity that develops after 7 days is not a valid positive test result; the test should be repeated or verified.